1Link: Timeline

 1LINK is owned by the consortium of eleven major banks of the country and operates through a chief executive officer.
 The company Board consists of eleven directors, one from each founder member bank.

-The era of President General Pervez Musharraf starting from 1999 saw a revolution in the banking industry.
-By using ATMs, people had the ease of accessing their own money and they no longer had to go through the hassle of bank queues for withdrawing cash.

 1LINK Members

-The number of 1LINK member banks has increased rapidly since the inception of the company in 2004.

 1LINK is the largest banking consortium in Pakistan.
 The State Bank of Pakistan has mandated that all commercial banks in Pakistan, both foreign and domestic, become members of 1LINK.
-Additionally, the four switches have been interconnected since 2006, which means that a consumer holding an ATM or debit card issued by any bank in Pakistan may use any ATM located throughout the country.
+Additionally, the four switches have been interconnected since 2006.